Career of Lionel Messi: 2019 Copa América

-A conversation with his idol Pablo Aimar and new Argentina manager Lionel Scaloni convinced Messi to return to the national team, making his international return in a 3–1 friendly defeat to Venezuela on 22 March 2019.
-On 21 May, Messi was included in Scaloni's final 23-man squad for the 2019 Copa América, held in Brazil.
-In Argentina's second group match on 19 June, Messi scored the equalising goal from the penalty spot in a 1–1 draw against Paraguay.
-After coming under criticism in the media over his performance following Argentina's 2–0 quarter-final in knockout stage victory over Venezuela on 28 June, Messi commented that it had not been his best Copa América, while also criticising the poor quality of the pitches.
-Following Argentina's 2–0 semi-final defeat to hosts and eventual champions Brazil on 2 July, Messi was critical of the refereeing, and alleged the competition was "set up" for Brazil to win.
+A conversation with his idol Pablo Aimar and new Argentina manager Lionel Scaloni convinced Messi to return to the national team.
+(Note: Attributed to multiple references:) During the 2019 Copa América in Brazil, Messi was criticised in the media for his performance in the knockout stage.
+He admitted that it was not his best Copa América, while also criticising the poor quality of the pitches.
+Following Argentina's 2–0 semi-final defeat to Brazil on 2 July, Messi was critical of the refereeing, and alleged the competition was "set up" for Brazil to win.

-In the third-place match against Chile on 6 July, Messi assisted Agüero's opening goal from a free kick in an eventual 2–1 win, to help Argentina win the bronze medal; however, he was sent off along with Gary Medel in the 37th minute of play, after being involved in an altercation with the Chilean defender.
-It would be only the second straight red card he received on the national team, after the one he received during his debut.
-Following the match, Messi refused to collect his medal, and implied in a post-match interview that his comments following the semi-final led to his sending off.
+In the third-place match against Chile on 6 July, Messi assisted Sergio Agüero's opening goal from a free kick in an eventual 2–1 victory, helping Argentina win the bronze medal.
+However, he was ejected from the match in the 37th minute after being involved in an altercation with Chilean defender Gary Medel, who was also sent off.
+Following the match, Messi refused to collect his medal and again accused the referees of corruption.
+He was initially fined only $1,500 for his comments, but the following month he was given an additional $50,000 fine by CONMEBOL and handed a three-month suspension from international play.
+Messi later apologised for his comments, and a portion of his suspension was later overturned.